GlobalHell: History

 In April 1999, the group invaded computer systems operated by the White House, the U.S. Army, Ameritech, U.S. Cellular and several other companies.
-On May 2, 1999, hackers invaded the White House website and put a picture of flowered panties on its home page.
-Along with gH, a group called 'Hong Kong Danger Duo' also took part in the White House hack.
+On May 2, 1999, hackers invaded the White House website and defaced it.

 On May 8, 1999, FBI agents arrested Eric Burns, known as Zyklon, charging him with multiple felony counts of computer intrusion, causing damage in excess of $40,000.
 On May 9, 1999, FBI launched raids on suspected members.
-Eric later said that Khalid Ibrahim was the one who gave information to feds.
-Khalid has been in contact with group since late 1998 and has been repeatedly arging the group to hack government websites.
-It is speculated that Khalid was either a undercover fed or a terrorist affiliated to Taliban.

 On May 27, the group retaliated for doing searches of nine of its members by the FBI by flooding the FBI Web site with thousands of requests for access.
 The FBI shut down the site as to not cause anymore damage to the server.
 A hacker named 'Israeli Ghost' took credit for the attack on the FBI’s site.
 Over the next week, Global Hell also attacked the Virginia Senate.
 Hackers from other organizations defaced website of United States Department of the Interior and a site run by an Idaho-based federal supercomputer laboratory.
 A note threatening the destruction of the computers "if the FBI doesn't stop" was posted on a site maintained by the Idaho National Laboratory.
 Global Hell was not able break into classified servers.

 Two members of the group were willing to cooperate.
 Through them, they got the address of Davis (Mindphasr).
 On June 2, FBI raided the Davis's apartment and he admitted being a member.
 On June 28, at 2:14 a.m., Davis gained access to the Army's website and put a message "Global Hell is alive.
 Global Hell will not die".
 He also gained access to an unidentified Army network and modified the computer files.
 The website was tampered with for as long as nine hours.
 Public access was restored within two hours of knowing.
 After this attack, the Army switched its website from Microsoft's Windows NT servers to WebStar servers running Mac OS.